 Chude Jideonwo is a storyteller, using the research and evidence on human flourishing across disciplines to inspire new narratives about politics, markets, faith, identity and society in Africa.

 He is founder of Joy, Inc., a benefit corporation which has an ambitious mission to transform Sub-Saharan Africa into a mental, emotional and spiritual safe space.
-All of Joy, Inc.’s profits are invested in charities including The Joy Hub – a co-working space and walk-in center for young people dealing with mental health challenges, with a focus on depression and anxiety.
+All of Joy, Inc.’s profits are invested in The Joy Hub – a co-working space and walk-in center for young people dealing with mental health challenges, with a focus on depression and anxiety.

 He is also co-founder of African media group, RED which he led as chief executive officer for 13 years, achieving 100 percent team retention, a 94 percent trust rate and a 96 percent joy rate in his last year.
 One of its companies, StateCraft Inc. has worked in elections and for governments in Nigeria, Ghana, Kenya, Sierra Leone and Senegal.